Shell Field Guide

 Shellscripts are thought as quick one-off programs, but when they are useful, they are sticky, so you better write them from the start as if it would be permanent.
 The upfront cost is very low anyway.
 Structure the script like a regular app.

 Bash is extremely permissive in what it allows to be coded and ran.
-By default, failures do not make the program exit or throw an exeption (no exceptions here).
+By default, failures do not make the program exit or throw an exception (no exceptions).
 And for some reason, the common usage of shellscripts is to put everything in the top level.
 Don't do that.
 Do the least possible things in the toplevel.

 A way to improve the defaults, is setting a bunch of flags that make the script stricter, so it fails on many situations you'd want to stop anyway because something went wrong.

-#!/usr/bin/env bash set -eEuo pipefail shopt -s inherit_errexit main() { parse_args validate_args do_things cleanup } main "[email protected]"
+#!/usr/bin/env bash set -eEuo pipefail shopt -s inherit_errexit main() { parse_args validate_args do_things cleanup } main "$@"

 Ref: https://dougrichardson.us/2018/08/03/fail-fast-bash-scripting.html